chem-274-A-master/discussion-4/instructions.md

 <img src="scope_code.png">

-1. How many versions of the `sum` function are used in this code sample?
+1. How many versions of the `sum` function are present in this code sample?
 What are they?

 1. For each version of the sum function, write the line or lines where it is called.